vueComponent/ant-design-vue/components/select/index.en-US.md

 | open | Controlled open state of dropdown | boolean | - | |
 | loading | indicate loading state | Boolean | false | |

+> Note, if you find that the drop-down menu scrolls with the page, or you need to trigger Select in other popup layers, please try to use `getPopupContainer={triggerNode => triggerNode.parentElement}` to fix the drop-down popup rendering node in the parent element of the trigger .

 ### events

 | Events Name | Description | Arguments |